Roll20/roll20-character-sheets/DCC/README.md

 - default values for a lot of fields
 - consistent names for buttons
 - moved Cleric spells to default spell table
+- combined modifier enty with button to save space

 5/9/14
 - threw top stats into 2 column layout